The string department offers a broad array of diverse courses.

 This is an interdivisional course that offers students in the String Department, Professional Writing Division, and Music Production and Engineering Department insight into how to operate most efficiently in the recording studio.
 The course will be divided into three or four sections of three weeks each.
 In each section, all participants will meet in the recording studio to record one or more works written by a writing division student for strings, or strings with other tracks previously recorded.

-Functional study of string instruments.
-Technical fundamentals of class instruction in music education.
-Use of representative elementary/secondary school methods and materials.
+This course provides a functional study of string instruments.
+Students master technical fundamentals of classroom instruction in string instruments.
+They also learn representative elementary/secondary school methods and materials.